olimorris/hledger-forecast/README.md

 ### Calculated amounts

+> **Note**: Calculations will be determined up to two decimal places

-It may be helpful to let the app calculate the forecasted amount in your transactions.
+It may be helpful to let the app calculate the forecasted amount in your transactions on your behalf.
 This can be especially useful if you're spreading a payment out over a number of months:

 ```yaml
 monthly: